euclidprobe/euclidprobe.github.io/pages/mydoc/03_wiring.md

 {% include warning.html content="If a 5V model is connected to 24V at the VCC pin, the LED's and resistors can not tolerate the higher current and will likely burn up" %}

+{% include tip.html content="After soldering, clip the protruding solder pins flush and cover the exposed solder joints with a bit of tape or paint with nailpolish to insulate.
+This keeps the blue magic in the genie bottle" %}

 ### Basic Wiring: 2-wire mode
 The Euclid Probe can be wired and function with as few as 2 wires connecting the SIG & GND pins on the toolboard to the controller.
 The LED’s will not illuminate in 2-wire mode.